Looking for the best things to see and do in Banff in October?

 Once October comes around, summer is gone and fall is in full force.
 With the cooling temperatures, changing of the seasons, and stunning transition of the leaves, October is easily the best month to see the fall colours in Banff National Park.
 As you set your gaze on the changing leaves, you will also get the perfect backdrop of snow-capped mountains—can it get much better than that?

 No, it can’t get much better.
 But to enjoy all that Banff has to offer in October, you have to understand the weather that causes the views we love so much and know how to prepare for it.
 So let’s dive into that important information before we cover all of the must-sees in Banff in October.

-If you are looking for classic fall weather, you’ve found it.
-With mostly sunny days and average temperatures of 10-15℃, it’s the perfect environment for hiking and seeing the golden light hit those larch trees in the best way.
-There is a possibility that you could see some snow on the ground, but it shouldn’t inhibit the exploring you plan to do.
+If you are looking for classic fall weather, you can find it when visiting Banff in October .
+With mostly sunny days and average temperatures of 10-15℃, it’s the perfect environment for hiking .
+You could see some snow on the ground and chillier days towards the end of the month, but it shouldn’t inhibit your exploring.

 What to pack in Banff in October

 Layers are key.
 You will want light layers, and some heavier layers too–a thick coat, some gloves, a scarf, and a hat.
 You shouldn’t need those heavier layers during all of your time in Banff, but at night, the weather can drop below freezing and you will want to be prepared.
 If you are visiting later in October, the temperatures in Banff start to get even colder, and those thicker layers will become more important.
 Last but not least, a great pair of hiking shoes are crucial to experiencing Banff to the fullest in warmth and comfort.
 If you want to learn more about what to pack, you can check out our Banff seasonal packing guide.

 Now that we’ve covered our bases, you know what to expect of the weather and how to pack for it, all that’s left to learn is the amazing things to do while you’re there.
 Let’s jump in!